Schuyler Bailar: Activism and acclaim

 Bailar is an advocate for LGBTQ rights and inclusion.
 He has assisted with and is featured in the USA Swimming cultural inclusion guides for both LGBTQ and Asian American athletes.
 He also attended the NCAA Common Ground initiative, a group of selected athletes, coaches and sports constituents who met to discuss inclusion in NCAA activities.
 Bailar's primary activism is on the speaking circuit, appearing at schools, corporations and non-profits.
 After graduating from Harvard in 2019, he began working full time as a public speaker.

 Bailar was awarded the SMYAL Community Advocate Award for 2016 for his work as "a vocal advocate for LGBT rights."

-The 60 Minutes profile of Bailar entitled "Switching Teams" was nominated for the 28th Annual GLAAD Media Awards.
-On June 28th, 2017, Bailar was profiled by the International Olympic Committee in a series entitled IDENTIFY for his activism in promoting gender inclusion in sports.
-Bailar was featured as a member of the 2017 Out Magazine OUT 100 and in another first, was the only LGBT athlete included in the elite listing for 2017.
-In 2018, Bailar received several accolades: He was named to The Advocate's Champions of Pride list of Top LGBTQ activists in each state.
+The 60 Minutes profile of Bailar entitled "Switching Teams" was nominated for the 28th GLAAD Media Awards.
+On June 28, 2017, Bailar was profiled by the International Olympic Committee in a series entitled IDENTIFY for his activism in promoting gender inclusion in sports.
+Bailar was featured as a member of the 2017 Out magazine OUT 100 and in another first, was the only LGBT athlete included in the elite listing for 2017.

+In 2018, Bailar received several accolades: He was named to The Advocates Champions of Pride list of Top LGBTQ activists in each state.
 He was named to the Gold House A100 list of the most influential Asian Americans.
 In 2019, Bailar was awarded the NBIC Best-of-the Best Visibility Award, hosted by the NGLCC for his "courageous and life-changing" example as an out and vocal trans athlete.
 As a notable graduate of the class of 2019, he received the Harvard Athletics Director's Award for the athlete who makes an outstanding contribution to athletics through education.

-As of 2023, Bailar's work includes regularly hosting workshops and programs that promote diversity and inclusion, including DEI trainings, motivational speeches, seminars, consultations, and his educational series Lanchanger, which are offered to corporate and community groups.
+As of 2023, Bailar's work includes regularly hosting workshops and programs that promote diversity and inclusion, including DEI trainings, motivational speeches, seminars, consultations, and his educational series LaneChanger, which are offered to corporate and community groups.
+On April 24, 2023, Bailar began hosting a podcast called Dear Schuyler, where he and his guests discuss "how gender, mental health and civil rights affect all of us daily".
+His guests have included Lia Thomas and Dylan Mulvaney.

+In October 2023, Bailar published a book, He/She/They: How We Talk About Gender and Why It Matters.

+Personal life

+Bailar married Sarah Ehsani on September 6, 2022, and announced the marriage on his Instagram.